 Have you ever noticed your dog sneezing or gagging?
-It can be a sad sight to observe.
+It’s a sad sight.
 Occasional sneezing and gagging is a normal way for your dog to get rid of acute irritation in his nose and throat.
 However, you shouldn’t ignore frequent sneezing and gagging because this could point to a more serious problem.

 If your dog is sneezing or gagging, the team at Germantown Vet can help you diagnose the issue at hand and provide treatment.

 To ask questions or schedule an appointment for your dog in Maryland, contact us online or give us a call at (240) 252-7467 today!

 What Does Sneezing & Gagging in Dogs Look Like?

 - Sneezing: When most dogs sneeze, they rock their heads forward suddenly with their mouths closed.
 This behavior pushes air out of the nose in an attempt to remove irritants in the nasal cavity.

 - Reverse sneezing: This is a common reflex found in all dog breeds.
 You know your dog is reverse sneezing when his head moves in a backward motion with his mouth closed.
 This reflex sucks air into your dog’s nasal passage to remove irritants usually located behind the nostrils.

 - Gagging: Commonly misinterpreted as dry heaving, gagging is when your dog extends his neck and opens his mouth in an effort to eliminate irritants in his throat.
 He may make a hacking sound and lick his lips and swallow repeatedly after gagging.